syncfusion-content/angular-docs/angular/RadialMenu/image-customization.md

 # Image Customization

 You can customize the Radial Menu’s Center and Back images by using the **imageClass** and **backImageClass** properties.
-Every menu item can be added with image using **imageurl** property.
+Every menu item can be added with image using **imageUrl** property.
 By using this imageClass attribute, you can customize the Radial Menu center image.

 Sub-Items are also supported in the Radial Menu.
 To navigate Sub-Items, click the arrows in the outer ring and it displays the corresponding sub-items group.
 Clicking the center button when a sub-items group is shown, displays the items on the previous level.
 Nested Radial Menu has the second level back button.
 In this case, you can use the **backImageClass** attribute to change your second level back button.
-BackImageClass is used to customize the nestedRadialmenu back image.
+BackImageClass is used to customize the nestedRadialMenu back image.

 Refer to the following code example.